FarMountainDev/campNg/README.md

 A live demo is available at the link above.
 The demo is hosted using free versions of Azure services and may take a minute to start.

+If the application does not start, it likely means the free tier has been exhausted for the month.
+It should be back online at the start of the next month.

 ## Roadmap

 - Complete the admin panel